SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 > 'probable' and 42 'possible' reinfections) out of 6,614 participants who had tested
 > positive for antibodies. __This represents an 83% rate of protection from reinfection.__

+So, to summarize:
-So: going through the harrowing, life-threatening, hospital-breaking experience of COVID-19 gets you immunity which has on average 83% efficacy.
-Getting a vaccination from the Moderna/Lonza or Pfizer/BioNTech vaccine will get you 95% efficacy, with only minor aches and pains.
+- Going through the harrowing, life-threatening, hospital-breaking experience of COVID-19 gets you immunity which has on average __83% efficacy.__
+- Getting a vaccination from the Moderna/Lonza or Pfizer/BioNTech vaccine will get you __95% efficacy__, with only moderate aches &amp; pains and minimal burden on the healthcare system.

 For the mathematically disinclined, we would like to point out that 95% > 83%.